YahooArchive/mojito-pipeline/README.md

 Pipeline consists of three components:

 * [**PipelineFrame**](https://github.com/yahoo/mojito-pipeline/tree/master/mojits/PipelineFrame): The PipelineFrame, or the Shaker equivalent [ShakerPipelineFrame](https://github.com/yahoo/mojito-pipeline/tree/master/mojits/ShakerPipelineFrame), is a frame mojit, similar to Mojito's [HTMLFrameMojit](https://developer.yahoo.com/cocktails/mojito/docs/topics/mojito_frame_mojits.html).
-It accepts one root level mojit, which it sorrounds with a full html page frame, including `html`, `head`, and `body` tags.
+It accepts one root level mojit, which it surrounds with a full html page frame, including `html`, `head`, and `body` tags.
 It is responsible for embedding the PipelineClient (see [below](#pipeline-client)), and periodically flushing content to the client, including css/js assets.
 It accepts a configuration consisting of a tree of mojits that can appear on the page (see [configuration](#configuration)).

 * [**Pipeline Addon**](https://github.com/yahoo/mojito-pipeline/tree/master/addons/ac/pipeline.server.js): The Pipeline addon implements [Pipeline's api](#api), which allows users to [push](#api-push) mojits, [close](#api-close) the pipeline, among other calls.
 It is responsible for processing mojits throughout their various stages (see [mojit lifecycle](#mojit-lifecycle)), while allowing concurrency between data retrieval, mojit execution, and the flushing of content.